 Prior to his work at Counterpoint, Marley was at the Violence and Extremism programme at Demos, where he contributed to the report 'The New Face of Digital Populism’ and developed a well-being index for a study on ageing across Europe.
 Marley has a Masters degree in Mathematics and Philosophy from Oxford University.

-Victoria Zeeb is a researcher and consultant, currently working on the 50ft Women programme at Counterpoint.
+Victoria Zeeb is a researcher and consultant, currently working on the 50ft Women project at Counterpoint.
 She has a BA (Hons) in Philosophy, Politics and Economics from Durham University and an MSc in Political Sociology from the London School of Economics.
 At Counterpoint, her work focuses on the impact of cultural and structural factors on women's experiences in society, politics and organisations.
 As a native German speaker who grew up in several different countries, she is particularly interested in how women's experiences differ across cultures.

 Reuben Message has worked with Counterpoint since 2011.
 He has contributed to a number of Counterpoint initiatives, including the UK-India project, as well as helping to develop the Counterpoint offer and other aspects of organisational development